 You can also use WFM tools to automate the forecasting process.
 Try out our free online forecasting tool to save yourself some time.

 There are two key parts to creating advisor schedules that the WFM team must consider; finding out how many advisors are needed during each reporting period and designing shift patterns.

 How to Calculate How Many Advisors You Need

 If you are a WFM planner that does not have access to a WFM system, the Erlang Calculator will become your best friend.

 An Erlang Calculator helps the contact centre to calculate the number of staff needed to handle a forecast number of calls, while meeting a given service level and queue time.

 This process is quite simple, as you simply have to enter the following details into the Erlang Calculator:

-The number of call expected over a period of time (e.g. per half an hour)
+- The number of calls expected over a period of time (e.g. per half an hour)